-Along with a healthy lifestyle, high quality diet and minimal vaccines, here are some factors you may not of considered to help reduce her risk of cancer.
+Along with a healthy lifestyle, high quality diet and minimal vaccines, here are some factors to help reduce your animal’s risk of cancer.

 Cancer has become so prevalent in companion animals that it may seem there’s not much we can do to prevent it.
 But there are lots of things you can do to help reduce your cat’s risk.
 Along with a healthy lifestyle that includes a high quality diet and minimal vaccines, here are some factors you may not even have considered.